uu-infomcv/labs/lab1/neural_lab_1.md

 #### Creating a Keras model

- Now have a look at the `cnn_model` function as written in the script.
 When building a model you can choose between two APIs:
  - [Sequential](https://keras.io/models/sequential/), which is a 'linear stack of layers' with the model being initialised with the `Sequential()` function.
 To then add layers, you can invoke the `.add()` method of the Model class.
 You can specify the input shape (i.e. the shape of your data similarly as the `numpy.shape` function) by using the `inut_shape` parameter in your first layer.
  - [Functional](https://keras.io/getting-started/functional-api-guide/), which is designed for more complex models as it provides greater flexibilty than the `Sequential` API.
 In this case no initial API declaration is needed and layers are link by also passing them to the following layers (there will be more examples on this).